 When you slowly meditate through the biblical book of Proverbs, one thing stands out: nothing is more valuable in life than the acquisition of wisdom.
-This is an analytic truth, as seen on Proverbs 4:7:
+This is a near-analytic truth, as seen in Proverbs 4:7:

 The beginning of wisdom is this: Get wisdom.